 Double pneumonia (Second question answer:

-Double pneumonia is not double talk, but it is a term that means that both the right and left lung has pneumonia.) means at least two lung lobes (one on the right lung and one in the left) have pneumonia.
+is not double talk, but means that both the right and left lung has pneumonia.) means at least two lung lobes (one on the right lung and one in the left) have pneumonia.

-The term implies a more severe pneumonia, but it is imprecise as it doesn't indicate the cause or how severe the pneumonia is.
+The term implies a more severe pneumonia, but the term is imprecise as it doesn't indicate the cause or how severe the pneumonia is.

 Atypical pneumonia: The meaning of this word is unfortunately multiple, and it changes depending on the context in which it is used.
 For example, atypical pneumonia is used by some medical personnel to mean mild or "walking" pneumonia, while others use it to describe pneumonia caused by